radhikamaheshwari/data-test-dwh/readME.md

-# Data Warehouse Architect Position at Sephora
+# Data Warehouse Architect Position at Sephora SEA

 You can write your code in the language of your choice.
 But we have preferences for the language of our stack: